hoch1009/hoch1009.github.io/_posts/2019-02-08-manchester.md

 categories:
   - Travel
 tags:
-  - Manchester
+  - manchester
   - vacation
-  - England
+  - england
-  - Great Britain
+  - great britain
-  - Europe
+  - europe
 last_modified_at: 2019-02-08
 ---
 Instead of celebrating the first Sunday in Advent we made a trip to Manchester.